 3. Third, higher interest rates can boost the appeal of bonds relative to equities.

 Want a do-it-yourself approach to investing?
-Open an Active Investing account with SoFi Invest, where you can pick and choose which stocks, ETFs, fractional shares and cryptocurrencies to buy.
+Open a self-directed brokerage account with SoFi Active Investing, where you can pick and choose which stocks, ETFs, fractional shares and cryptocurrencies to buy.
 For those who want advice on topics like interest rates and portfolio diversification, SoFi offers its Members a complimentary meeting with a Certified Financial Planner.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.